-I explained that I simply needed a replacement SIM card to fit my new cell phone.
+I explained that I needed a replacement SIM card to fit my new cell phone.
 Account numbers were given.
 Alors, mais non!
 The account was not in my name.
 No transaction was possible without the account holder’s identity card.
-The “account holder”, my husband, was at work outside the city with his passport and carte sejour [residence card] in a briefcase.
+The “account holder”, my husband, was at work outside the city with his passport and carte sejour [residence card] in his briefcase.

 The menu covered a range of fresh seafood platters–oysters, lobster, shrimp, and crab–served on ice with lemon halves, brown bread and butter, or starters of salads and terrines, main courses of viandes or poissons [meat or fish], desserts of profiteroles au chocolat chaud, crème caramel, glaces and sorbets.
 Très French indeed.

 I chose two starters as a meal.
 OEufs durs mayonnaise is one of my favorites.
-Hard-boiled eggs with fresh, homemade mayo, garnished with greens.
+Hard-boiled eggs with fresh, homemade mayo and garnished with greens.
 Followed by a salad of frisée, croutons, and bacon.
 A silver basket of sliced artisanal baguette was placed on the table almost immediately, along with a tall pepper grinder, a carafe of water and a glass of wine.

 Servers wore traditional long black aprons over white shirts and black ties.
 They moved in fluid choreography; carrying food from the kitchen, unobtrusively refilling carafes of water, breadbaskets, or wine glasses at tables with standing silver buckets and cloth draped bottles.